Hartford Courant: Recent history

+In 2014, the Courant purchased the ReminderNews chain of weekly newspapers.
+The Reminder name remained on the mastheads of all editions until November 2015, when the papers were redesigned and renamed Courant Community.

 On October 10, 2014, Tribune Company announced the appointment of Rick Daniels as publisher of the Courant, succeeding Nancy Meyer, who was promoted to publisher and CEO of the Orlando Sentinel.

 Andrew Julien was named the combined publisher and editor in March 2016, replacing Tom Wiley, who departed after two months.

 In 2018, the Hartford Courant joined more than 300 newspapers in releasing editorials in response to President's Trump's anti-media rhetoric, a show of solidarity initiated by The Boston Globe.
-"The Hartford Courant joins newspapers from around the country today to reaffirm that the press is not the enemy of the American people."
+The paper stated, "The Hartford Courant joins newspapers from around the country today to reaffirm that the press is not the enemy of the American people."

 In October 2020, the Courant announced that it would be discontinuing printing the paper in Hartford and outsourcing future printing to the Springfield Republican in Massachusetts.